Hi, I’m Jamie Saxon.

 I work on spatial problems, software / hardware integration, and engineering for large datasets.

 I was originally trained as an experimental particle physicist.
 I started working on the ATLAS experiment as a high school student in 2003, and spent many years building electronics, writing firmware, and commissioning large data systems.
-I have worked with large datasets since 2009.
-As a graduate student at the University of Pennsylvania, I made noteworthy contributions) to the discovery and first measurements of the Higgs boson.
+As a graduate student at the University of Pennsylvania, I made noteworthy contributions to the discovery and first measurements of the Higgs boson.

 I then spent eight years as a researcher the University of Chicago.
 As my interests shifted from physics towards geospatial and urban problems, I published work on gerrymandering, the dynamics of human mobility across neighborhoods, access to resources like healthcare, parks, and performant Internet, and statistical inference from convenience samples.
 Along the way, I worked on firmware development, learned practical computer vision, and taught statistics to graduate students in public policy.